 Isabella hosts numerous structurally controlled quartz veins that have been mapped over an area of approximately 12 km long and 4 km wide.
-A review of field reports on mapping and sampling prepared by the previous owner indicate high gold - silver concentrations within quartz veins with values of up to 48 g/t gold and 629 g/t silver.
+A review of field reports on mapping and sampling prepared by the previous owner indicates high gold - silver concentrations within quartz veins with values of up to 48 g/t gold and 629 g/t silver.
 The veins form part of an extensive regional polymetallic Au-Ag vein and breccia system occurring in dilational fractures in the granite and along contacts with older sediments.
 Prior exploration at Isabella by the previous operator includes surface mapping, rock sampling, trenching, and airborne magnetics.
-No drilling in the Isabella district has been carried out to date.
+No drilling in the Isabella district has been carried out at the date of the acquisition of ChileCo.